-Use the Show table button under view settings to see the results in a table.
+Use the Show table button to see the results in a table.

 There are several ways to calculate collocations.

 The Log-likelihood measure takes into account the position of the words and also provides longer collocations of up to 5 words.